Children's python

 Children's python (Antaresia childreni) is a species of nonvenomous snake in the family Pythonidae.
 The species is named after John George Children.
 It is a nocturnal species occurring in the northern half of Australia and generally found on the ground, although it often climbs trees.
 Usually growing to about 1.0 m in length or more depending on the polymorphic variant, it is typically a reddish-brown colour, darker on the upper surface, and with many darker blotches, especially on younger specimens.
-The Stimson's python variant has much stronger and more variable colors; often being adorned with reddish-brown to chocolate blotches against lighter tan.
+The Stimson's python variant has much stronger and more variable colours; often being adorned with reddish-brown to chocolate blotches against lighter tan.
 It feeds mostly on small mammals and birds, and as with other pythons, it constricts its prey before swallowing it whole.
 It is a popular pet among reptile enthusiasts.

 Taxonomy and naming

 Antaresia childreni is one of four species in the genus Antaresia, a genus in the family Pythonidae.
 The genus is named after the star Antares.
 John Edward Gray published the original description of the species in 1842, naming it Liasis childreni.
 Both the common name and the specific epithet, childreni, are in honour of Gray's mentor, John George Children, a curator of the zoological collection at the British Museum around that time.
-As of 2020 no subspecies are recognized as being valid.
+As of 2020 no subspecies are recognised as being valid.
 Some species of the genus Antaresia were formerly assigned to the genus Morelia.
 Studies published in 2020 on the members of the genus Antaresia concluded that Stimson's and Children's pythons are synonymous species with different polymorphism.
 As a result, Stimson's python is now considered a polymorphic variant of Children's python.

 Children's python is known by other common names such as banded rock python, small-blotched python, and eastern small-blotched python.